apache/beam/website/www/site/content/en/documentation/programming-guide.md

 might be implemented as follows
 {{< /paragraph >}}

+{{< paragraph class="language-typescript" >}}
+In Typescript, a logical type defined by the [LogicalTypeInfo](https://github.com/apache/beam/blob/master/sdks/typescript/src/apache_beam/coders/row_coder.ts) interface which associates a logical type's URN with its representation and its conversion to and from this representation.
+{{< /paragraph >}}

 {{< highlight java >}}
 // A Logical type using java.time.Instant to represent the logical type. public class TimestampNanos implements LogicalType<Instant, Row> {